Best Golf Balls for Mid Handicappers in 2023

 What is the best golf ball for a 10 handicap?

-We want booming distance off the tee without swinging like Bubba Watson.
 Luckily mid handicappers around the 10 handicap mark are right in the sweet spot of the golf ball market to take advantage of golf balls designed specifically with medium spin and long distance without a huge price tag!
 Your average score is about 85 and you're close to the breaking 80 barrier.

 If you prefer a urethane ball and want to play on a budget, Kirkland Signatures but for a bit more, the Taylormade Tour Response are the best in the 10 handicap category.
 If you want to play the surlyn ball and care about durability and want more rollout, the best ball is the Srixon Soft Feel and the Callaway Super Soft